 For local searches, Google and other search engines base them off the information they have available about your business.
 If you haven’t completed your Google Business Profile, website, Facebook page, and other ranking signals then Google won’t know a lot about your business.

-You can capitalize more off these local searches by getting more reviews on online review sites (assuming you already set them up).
+You can capitalize more on these local searches by getting more reviews on online review sites (assuming you have already set them up) by automating the review generation process.

 Your main goal is to help local consumers find your local business through whatever means you have available.